Disappearing river takes a dive in the woods at O’Leno State Park

 The trail also introduces you to a series of natural “levees” carved out of landscape by flood waters to protect against future flooding.

-A wooden suspension bridge that crosses the Santa Fe River is your access point for the network of trails, and if you take it all in, you’ll exit into the site of the Civilian Conservation Corps buildings that date back to the 1930s.
+A wooden suspension bridge that crosses the Santa Fe River is closed due to storm damage.
+It is one of the Civilian Conservation Corps structures that date back to the 1930s.

 The Santa Fe stays underground for about three miles before re-emerging in O’Leno’s sister park, the River Rise Preserve.